mar-l01/StaticCodeMetrics/README.md

 `python .\test\run_all_tests.py`

 ## Development status
-Currently, the instability and abstractness metric can be computed on C++ files only.
+Currently, the metrics defined above can only be computed for C++ files.

 ## Future development
 In future, the metrics should be expanded to handle whole components (consisting of one or more files).
 Other programming languages will be tackled, too.